 Sec.
-2. The fiscal year of the corporation shall be from January 1 to the next December 31.
+2. The fiscal year of the Association shall be from January 1 to the next December 31.

 Sec.
 3. In all matters of parliamentary procedure not otherwise directed in these articles, “Roberts Rules of Order” shall apply.

 Sec.
-1. Proposed amendments to these Bylaws shall be made in writing to the President and/ or Elected officer prior to any meeting of the Board of Directors.
+1. Proposed amendments to this constitution shall be made in writing to the President and/ or any elected officer prior to any meeting of the Board of Directors.
 Upon review by the Board, the proposed amendments shall be presented to the next general membership meeting, with or without recommendation.